The-DataMaven/Mobile-Sales-Analysis/README.md

-# Mobile-Sales-Analysis
+# Mobile Sales Analysis

 ## Project Background
-Mobile Sales Dashboard is a data analysis project focused on uncovering key insights from a comprehensive 2024 sales dataset provided by a major mobile phone retailer operating across multiple countries.
+Mobile Sales Analysis is a data analysis project focused on uncovering key insights from a comprehensive 2024 sales dataset provided by a major mobile phone retailer operating across multiple countries.
 The company, whose name remains undisclosed, offers mobile phones through various sales channels including in-store purchases, online platforms, and third-party partners.

 The dataset includes detailed records of transactions, customer demographics, product specifications, and geographic data.
 It captures valuable information such as device models, prices, storage sizes, colors, operating systems, customer age groups and genders, as well as sales channels and payment methods.

 This project aims to analyze and visualize this data to identify trends, highlight high-performing products, and provide a deeper understanding of customer behavior.
 The resulting insights are intended to support strategic business decisions related to marketing, inventory management, and regional expansion.

 Insights and recommendations are provided on the following key areas:
-- **Sales Trends & Channel Performance:** Examination of sales activity across different channels (online, retail store, partner) and time periods, with a focus on revenue, volume, and seasonal patterns.
+- **Sales Trends & Channel Performance:** Examination of sales activity across different channels (online, in-store, partner) and time periods, with a focus on revenue, volume, and seasonal patterns.
 - **Product Performance Analysis:** Assessment of mobile phone models based on price, storage size, color, and operating system to determine the best-performing products.
 - **Customer Behavior Insights:** Analysis of customer demographics, including age group and gender, to uncover purchasing patterns and segment preferences.
 - **Regional Sales Breakdown:** Evaluation of geographic trends to identify top-performing regions and potential markets for growth.